GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/decouple-systems.md

 func get_party_destination(path: Array) -> Vector2:
   var destination: Vector2 = path[path.size() - 1] if not path.empty() else Vector2()
   return destination
     {{< / highlight >}}

-In the example above, reading through `party_command` without looking at the implementation of other functions we already have a pretty good idea about what it does.
-That's because we divided up the implementation into smaller functions and giving expressive names to these functions.

-{{< note >}}
-Here, we are careful to not alter any state of other nodes.
-We only access the state in order to perform validations.
-This is important!
-All state changes that happen, happen within the respective **black-boxes**.
-{{< / note >}}

     The implementation for checking if the walk command can be issued is within a parent node, in this case the `Game.gd` script.
-That's because the verification depends on the `PathFinder` algorithm which is part of the separate `Board` system, while the player object (the `Party` here) is independent, it's a sibling relationship.
-The validation step depends on both `Party` and `Board` and that's why it's taken care of in the level of the top `Game` node [Fig. 5].
+That's because the verification depends on the `PathFinder` algorithm which is part of the separate `Board` system, while the `Party` object is independent, so it's a sibling relationship.
+The validation step depends on both `Party` and `Board` and that's why it's taken care of in the level of the top `Game` node.
 Otherwise we'd have to introduce an interdependence between `Party` & `Board` and that would tightly couple these systems.

-Which leads us to:

-2. Don't store references to systems within other systems.
+  1. Don't store references to systems within other systems.

     For example, in the above, we could have had `Party` set up in such a way as to store a reference to `Board` and do all the validation checks on `path` inside of `Party`, but this would mean that it is tightly coupled with `Board`.
 Whenever possible we should avoid this.

-3. Never alter state from a function that returns a concrete type (i.e. functions that don't return `-> void`).
+  1. Never alter state from a function that returns a concrete type (i.e. functions that don't return `-> void`).

-Again, referring to the code above, we can see that `prepare_path` and `get_party_destination` each return a concrete type: `-> Array`, respectively`-> Vector2`.
-They have no other purpose than to calculate the promised return type and nothing more.
-They don't have any hidden agenda, don't alter anything, don't give commands to other functions that change state.
-They have a very precise "pure" job to do.
+    Referring to the code above, we can see that `prepare_path` and `get_party_destination` each return a concrete type: `-> Array`, respectively`-> Vector2`.
+Their job is to return these calculations and nothing more, they don't alter the state in any other way, which makes them "pure".
+Impure functions are much harder to track because they can change state in ways that isn't easily seen.

-We could have for example called `party_walk` from within `get_party_destination` and rewrite the code a bit to make that work, but we would essentially hide a behavior that doesn't have anything to do with returning or calculating a `Vector2`.
-This means that if we wouldn't follow along the implementation we wouldn't know what's happening.
-This entanglement of concerns is a potential error generator.

     Now, like before, this isn't a hard rule even though we say _never_.
 For example, there's a lot of times when we want to return a check, a `bool` value from within a function upon the successful execution of a behavior.
 The above `party_walk` function could be rewritten like this:

     {{< highlight gdscript >}}
 func party_command(msg: Dictionary = {}) -> void:
   var leader := party.get_member(0)
   if leader == null: